Portland Stake Tabernacle: Building

 The 26,222 square foot meetinghouse seats over 2,000.
 The adjoining parking lot combined make the entire property 43,082 square feet.
 As of 2022, the property has a market value of $11.4 million.

 History

-By 1928, Latter-day Saints in Portland outgrew their 1915 meetinghouse on the corner of SE 25th Avenue and SE Madison Street.
+In 1915, Hyrum Pope and Harold W. Burton designed a prairie school style meetinghouse on SE 25th and Madison.
+By 1928, Latter-day Saints in Portland outgrew this building.
 The plot for the Portland Stake Tabernacle was purchased and the cornerstone was laid on August 25, 1928.
 The tabernacle was designed by architect Charles E. Kaufman.

-The tabernacle was first used on the same day the old meetinghouse was sold to the Reorganized Church of Jesus Christ of Latter-day Saints (now the Community of Christ) in early February of 1929.
+The tabernacle was first used on the same day the old meetinghouse was sold to the Reorganized Church of Jesus Christ of Latter-day Saints (now the Community of Christ) in early February 1929.
+The old meetinghouse is now a Buddhist place of worship.
 The tabernacle was dedicated on February 18, 1929 with Anthony W. Ivins and Charles W. Nibley of the Church's First Presidency in attendance.

+Apostle LeGrand Richards served as President of the Portland Branch in the tabernacle, and it has received multiple visits from Apostles and president of the Church David O. McKay.

 The building was used as a meetinghouse until 2019 and as a Family History Center, providing Genealogy resources to the public, until 2022.
 The building is currently used only for Church events and occasional tours.